beeware/beeware/docs/tutorial/tutorial-8.rst

 computation that take a while to complete - and as those tasks are performed, we want our application to remain responsive.
-Let's make a change to our application that might take a little time to complete, and see the changes that need to be made to accomodate that behavior.
+Let's make a change to our application that might take a little time to complete, and see the changes that need to be made to accommodate that behavior.

 Accessing an API
 ================